-My research on the restoration of coastal dune forest in northern KwaZulu-Natal (South Africa) started 21 years ago.
+Our research on the restoration of coastal dune forests in northern KwaZulu-Natal started 28 years ago.
 Coastal dune forest is rare in South Africa and falls within the Maputaland-Pondoland-Albany biodiversity hotspot.
 Some 10% of this forest is protected, but 43% has been transformed.
 The remaining 57% is threatened by tourism, dune mining, and clearing for subsistence living.
 The narrow and linear nature of the forest further contributes to its sensitivity to transformation, isolation, and fragmentation, and its restoration makes both conservation and economic sense.
-The project is now well established and CERU's scientific achievements here provide a recognised scientific foundation for restoration ecology in southern Africa.
 View Professor van Aarde's CV

+I coordinate and administer all the research activities at CERU.
 The rehabilitation of disturbed sites to sustainable and functioning ecosystems is one way to mitigate our negative impact on the environment.
 However, successful restoration requires continuous research and monitoring.
 Our study site north of Richards Bay relies on natural processes such as succession and patch-dynamics to drive recovery of dune forest after mining.
-One component of our research focuses on community structure and composition of birds, small mammals, trees, herbs, millipedes, and dung beetles in regenerating dune forest during early, mid, and late successional stages, as well as in un-mined old growth forests.
-In my current work, I aim to fit different candidate statistical, niche-based, and neutral models to rank abundance distributions.
-Model selection routines then determine which candidate model, along with its particular set of assumptions, best explains the community structures of these six taxa.
-We may then conclude which ecological mechanisms are the most likely determinants of the community re-assembly process in dune forests.
+One component of my research focuses on community structure and composition of birds, small mammals, trees, herbs, millipedes, and dung beetles in regenerating dune forest during early, mid, and late successional stages, as well as in un-mined old growth forests.

 CERU's development of a routine to extract demographic information from free-ranging elephants relies on getting accurate measures of the back lengths of elephants in breeding herds.
 We use digital images that we make during dedicated aerial sorties from a helicopter.
 I measure elephants' back lengths and convert these to age using elephant growth models that we have developed at CERU.
 This enables me to determine estimates for age at sexual maturity, calving intervals, and age structures for each sub-population we survey.
 This information is used to model age-specific survival and fecundity rates as well as the intrinsic growth rates of populations.
 Each year we do this for some five to six thousand elephants in five to six populations.